 Concentrated exercises can’t restore damaged hearing, but they can complement the hearing rehabilitation that hearing aids do, and help users to regain their listening comprehension.
 Where the brain has written over healthy hearing patterns, training exercises work to re-establish lost connections.

 In the smart phone era, accessing brain exercises tools to help your hearing can be done from the convenience of your own home.
 Specialized sound training programs can be found as computer programs and mobile apps for any budget.

 For a quick and portable solution, several mobile apps can help you tackle brain training.
 The i-Angel Sound app is a free exercise application that is consistently updated with new training options.
 The Auditory Verbal app features an appealing design with multi-tiered sound recognition training.
 Various exercises and methods are included in the Auditory Verbal app which costs under $4.00.

 More sophisticated programs are also available.
 The clEARWorks auditory exercise program offers audiologist support with the purchase of a subscription.
 The itinerary of clEARWorks training is customizable and incorporates associated skills, such as exercising memory for listening.
 The clEARWorks program and support is available for around $50 a month.

 With the support of an audiologist team at the University of California, another publicly available training program has been developed.
 Listening and Communication Enhancement (LACE, for short) is a computer program designed specifically for enhancing user’s ability to hear in noisy, busy, difficult situations.
 As the user progresses through the program, listening skills are naturally integrated into how they hear.

 If you’re having issues with your hearing, it’s time to take action.
-At Fidelity Hearing Centers our hearing specialists can help you find the best solutions for your hearing health.
+At Fidelity Hearing Center our hearing specialists can help you find the best solutions for your hearing health.